aiven/devportal/docs/platform/howto/vpc-peering-gcp.rst

 Set up Virtual Private Cloud (VPC) peering on Google Cloud Platform (GCP)
 =========================================================================

-Once you've created a :ref:`VPC on the Aiven platform <platform_howto_setup_vpc_peering>`, you can follow these instructions to set up VPC peering on GCP.
+Once you've created a :doc:`VPC on the Aiven platform <docs/platform/howto/manage-vpc-peering>`, you can follow these instructions to set up VPC peering on GCP.

 1. Open your GCP Console.